 There are two types of Pedal Assist

-Cadence Sensor Type, which measures if you are pedaling.
+- Cadence Sensor Type, which measures if you are pedalling.

 The Super73 ZG, SG, and ZX are equipped with a cadence sensor.
-The Super73 SG1, S2/RX have a torque sensor.
+The Super73 SG1, S2/RX has a torque sensor.

 The Cadence sensor has a slick knob cover on the left side of the bottom bracket with an LED light that switches "ON" red when the pedals are engaged.

 The Torque sensor has a ribbed knob cover on both sides, located inside the bottom bracket.